p5-search-engine

 The same term may appear in multiple segments when that term appears in several documents.
 This example shows only the first document on each line (cut -d' ' -f1-5

 shows columns 1-5).
-Notice that smelting
+Notice that program

 appears in multiple segments.